Ronin-117/Automated_attendance/README.md

 python app.py
 ```

-# The system should now be up and running.
+# You can use the attendance system via a website whose web-address will be displayed in the terminal once you run the app.py .
 It will use the images in the `Training_images` folder to recognize faces and mark attendance.